drorvt/DrorTask/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-In this project we create a  continuous integration process using Github, Travis-CI and Docker HUB, the files used here can be found * [HERE](https://github.com/drorvt/drortask/)
+1. In this project we create a  continuous integration process using Github, Travis-CI and Docker HUB, the files used here can be found * [HERE](https://github.com/drorvt/drortask/)

-AND
-Deploy docker container from Dockerhub with Vagrant and Ansible
+2. Deploy docker container from Dockerhub with Vagrant and Ansible